yoshitianyi/devops-knowledge-portfolio/README.md

 ## Selection Policies

-* Use OSS in priority.
+We shall use FLOSS in priority.
 This is important to enhance the agility since the vendors are a kind of silos when troubleshooting is needed.

-* Use Ubuntu and Node.js as the core platform technologies.
-They are matured enough and have their hot communities to solve the problems.
-* Study about human interface design.
+We shall consider human interface design.
-Softwere artifacts such as code, tools and documents are used by humans.
+Software artifacts such as code, tools and documents are used by humans.
-Their better usability directly improve developer productivity.
+The more usability the system has, the more productivity the team has.

 ## Table of Contents